NSF NOIRLab Scientific Acknowledgments

 Include the following statement in the acknowledgments:

-Data presented herein were obtained at the SMARTS/Chiron from telescope time allocated under the NN-EXPLORE program with support from the National Aeronautics and Space Administration.
+Data presented herein were obtained with the SMARTS 1.5m/CHIRON from telescope time allocated under the NN-EXPLORE program, with support from the National Aeronautics and Space Administration and the U.S. National Science Foundation.

 Observations Section